Draft Terms Of Reference Royal Commission Banking & Finance

 The BRN version promotes time for any inquiry to consider "individual bank victims and their experiences of bank activities" including "predatory lending", "fraud and unconscionable conduct" and "corrupted dispute resolution procedures".

 Labor opposition leader Bill Shorten, meanwhile, continues to make a noise in this debate.
-Labor, relying on parliamentary library research, pointed out (via the Financial Review) that complaints to the ombudsman has jumped by more than 60 per cent, from 19,000 to 32,000.
+Labor, relying on parliamentary library research, pointed out (via the Financial Review (link is external)) that complaints to the ombudsman has jumped by more than 60 per cent, from 19,000 to 32,000.
 The biggest increase in complaints were about credit cards.

 Brilliant!!!!!!
 Nothing less.
 I particularly like 7 and `12 below but is it possible to include anyone who is a whistleblower not just those within the financial system personnel.
 I was a property investor.
 Investor not speculator and in a unique position to observe and record fraudulent valuations.
 I was a legitimate whistleblower but am offered NO protection!